Reducing Medication Errors Associated with At-risk Behaviors by Healthcare Professionals

 The National Coordinating Council on Medication Error Reporting and Prevention makes the following recommendations to reduce medication errors associated with at-risk behaviors:

 1. Eliminate organizational tolerance of risk.
 Organizations, somewhere along the way, may have tacitly approved or overlooked certain at-risk behaviors.
 Most organizations have allowed these at-risk behaviors to grow because they have resulted in savings of time and/or resources.
-To determine if the organization's culture is tolerant to at-risk behavior, organizational leaders should ask themselves, "Does my organization tend to "punish" safe behavior, and/or allow at-risk behavior?"ii.
+To determine if the organization's culture is tolerant to at-risk behavior, organizational leaders should ask themselves, "Does my organization tend to "punish" safe behavior, and/or allow at-risk behavior?"5 Organizations may also consider utilizing the Surveys on Patient Safety Culture from the Agency for Healthcare Research and Quality.
+Several targeted surveys are available, including one for hospitals and another for community pharmacy.

 2. Increase awareness of at-risk behaviors.
-To improve safety, it is more important to reduce staff tolerance of at-risk behaviors than to increase their compliance with specific safety rules.
+To improve safety, it is more important to reduce healthcare practitioner and staff tolerance of at-risk behaviors than to increase their compliance with specific safety rules.
 Organizations should start by enhancing staff awareness and reporting of at-risk behaviors and analyzing error reports for common at-risk behaviors.
-For each at-risk behavior, determine the corresponding safe behavior and the reasons why this behavior was not followed
+For each at-risk behavior, determine the corresponding safe behavior and the reasons why this behavior was not followed.

-3. Determine system-based reasons for risk taking behavior.
+3. Determine system-based reasons for at- risk behavior.
 Although it is commonly believed that one of the easiest ways to control behavior is to create a policy and discipline individuals who breach it, this strategy does not uncover the system-based reason that may lead to these breaches.
-The better approach is to uncover the system-based reasons that lead people’s need to engage in these at-risk behaviors and to decrease staff tolerance for taking risks.
+The better approach is to uncover the system-based reasons that lead people to engage in these at-risk behaviors and to decrease healthcare practitioner and staff tolerance for taking risks.

 4. Eliminate system-wide incentives for at-risk behaviors.
-The most important step, after identifying at-risk behaviors, is to uncover and reverse consequences that lead staff to believe the positive rewards for at-risk behaviors outweigh any perceived drawbacks of the corresponding safe behaviors.
+The most important step, after identifying at-risk behaviors, is to uncover and reverse consequences that lead healthcare practitioners and staff to believe the positive rewards for at-risk behaviors outweigh any perceived drawbacks of the corresponding safe behaviors.
 Organizations must identify those undesirable consequences that can be reduced or eliminated.
-These may include partial or ineffectual use of technology designed to alleviate risks .
-Facilities can employ a collaborative approach with clinical leadership, Human Resources, and risk management to assure proactive performance review is occurring and there are multiple mechanisms in place for employees to report concerning behaviors.
+These may include partial or ineffectual use of technology designed to alleviate risks.
+Organizations can employ a collaborative approach with clinical leadership, Human Resources, and Patient Safety to ensure proactive performance review is occurring and there are multiple mechanisms in place for employees to report concerning behaviors.
 Such a collaborative approach can also identify and communicate triggers that might suggest the need of further investigation of behaviors.

 5. Motivate through feedback and rewards.
 Align individual and group motivation to avoid at-risk behaviors.
-Often, staff may believe that the organization's priority is efficiency and productivity.
-Ask staff to document one at-risk behavior and one safe behavior each day, along with the conditions under which these behaviors occurred.
+Often, healthcare practitioners and staff may believe that the organization's priority is efficiency and productivity.
+Ask healthcare practitioners to document one at-risk behavior and one safe behavior each day, along with the conditions under which these behaviors occurred.
 Collect and group these behaviors into categories of circumstances that lead to at-risk behaviors.
 These circumstances should be reviewed and acted upon by multidisciplinary committees at each organization.
-The safe way to do something must be reinforced with staff as a component of an uncompromised value system.
-Support, encouragement, and recognition/reward programs for all who meet behavioral criteria must be ongoing.
+The safe way to do something must be reinforced with healthcare practitioners and staff as a component of an uncompromised value system.
+Support, encouragement, recognition, and reward programs for all who meet behavioral criteria must be ongoing.

 At-risk behaviors may include the following: